wolfeidau/wolfeidau_site/_posts/2011-12-07-tips-for-bamboo-plugin-developers.md

 {% endhighlight %}

-Next thing I do is run a few maven commands on my newly minted plugin project to pull down the internet, this involves running the following commands and going to get lunch.
-Note as I do all my development on Unix systems the command will only work in those environments.
+Next thing I do is run a few maven commands on my newly created plugin project to "download the internet", this involves running the following targets and then going out to get lunch.

 {% highlight bash %}
-atlas-mvn clean && atlas-mvn test && atlas-mvn integration-test && atlas-mvn install
+atlas-mvn clean integration-test install
 {% endhighlight %}

 Once completed you should have most of the stuff you need.